SedraPay/SedraCheck-iOS-sample/README.md

     SedraCheck.shared.setSettings(serverKey: "<YOUR_SERVER_KEY>", serverURLString: "<YOUR_GIVEN_SERVER>", true, .update)
 }

-func closeJourny(){
+func getNationalities() {
-     //assign the delegate to your viewController
+/// Below function is not required, in case you need to get all the nationalities you can call it using:
  SedraCheck.shared.delegate = self

-    /// - Parameters:
+  SedraCheck.shared.getNationalities()

-    ///  - customerId: this parameter to know your user id so you can compare it from our portal if needed SedraCheck.shared.closeJourney(customerId: "<YOUR_CORE_SYSTEM_USERID>") }
+}

 extension <YOUR_VIEW_CONTROLLER>: SedraCheckJourneyDelegate{